 If you prepare for the interview like it is a normal, in-person interview, then you shouldn’t have much of a problem.
 Research the company, prepare to talk about your resume and questions they might have, know who you are speaking to and their role, and come up with any questions about the company of your own.

 **Bonus points: Try wearing what you would wear to a normal interview.
 Actors do this when preparing for a role so it helps them get into the mindset of the character beforehand.
 You can take this same principle and apply it to how you want to present yourself during the phone interview.
 Sometimes it really is the clothes that make the man.

 Going off the previous point, you’ll want to behave as if it is a normal interview.
 Remember to listen actively and smile as you normally would when interacting with someone else in a face to face situation.
 Unlike a physical conversation, however, you have the ability to reference your resume as well as take notes.
 By taking advantage of this, you’ll put yourself in a better position than other candidates that do not.
 Additionally, you’ll want to take good notes.
 You don’t want to forget to send over that document you promised you would simply because you forgot to write it down.

 If I were to write up an article about the ways in which phone interviews are similar to in-person meetings, it would be much longer than this article.
 That is because the two are essentially the same but with some minor curve balls thrown in.
 Asking follow-up questions, noting key dates, and asking what the next steps are are crucial things to do whether you are doing a phone interview or a live one.

-Keeping these five key ingredients in mind when prepping for your next phone interview will serve you well as you attempt a career change.
-Although you will need to put in the hard work into effectively communicating why you are the best candidate to fill the company’s staffing needs, being prepared on the technical aspects of the phone interview versus face to face conversation will give you the freedom to focus on what is important.
+Keeping these three key ingredients in mind when prepping for your next phone interview will serve you well as you attempt a career change.
+Although you will need to put in the hard work into effectively communicating why you are the best candidate to fill the company’s staffing needs, being prepared on the technical aspects of the phone interview versus face-to-face conversation will give you the freedom to focus on what is important.